delphinus/agrp.nvim/README.md

 augroup END
 ```

-Multi definitions can be gathers into one table.
+Multi definitions can be gathered into one table.

 ```lua
 require'agrp'.set{